 Contact a Mableton Car Accident Lawyer Today

 It can be difficult to cope with injuries while struggling to determine liability, and if you are unfairly blamed for the accident, you won’t recover the full compensation you’re owed.
 If you were involved in a car crash in Mableton or anywhere in Cobb County or Georgia, you need to get in touch with the car accident lawyers at Bethune Law Firm.
 We will investigate your case and guide you every step of the way.
-Call us on 1-800-INJURED to schedule a free no-risk consultation and learn more about how our legal team can help.
+Call us on 4048757800 to schedule a free no-risk consultation and learn more about how our legal team can help.